VisualSearch-GmbH/Custom-Integration-Recommend-Similar-Products/README.md

 ```

 #### Alternative #2 Update using webshop API

+If you choose this alternative, then you do not need to wait for the results.
+Our API will automatically upload results to your webshop.

 To use the computed related products, the webshop needs to create an endpoint, which can accept them.
 Using this endpoint, we update the related products.
 We will use the previously provided System key.